Preventing Relative Energy Deficiency in Sport (RED-S)

 • Extra active (very active with a physical job): BMR x 1.9 = Survival Calorie Requirement or BMR

-In the left column (Bar 1), the physically active person has reduced their energy intake while maintaining the same training load, leading to “low energy availability”.
-This will likely be satisfactory for a few days to a few weeks, however long-term exposure to aggressive energy restriction will likely pose potential health risks such as fatigue and impaired recovery.
+In the left column (Bar 1), the physically active person has reduced their energy intake while maintaining the same training load, leading to ‘low energy availability.’
+This will likely be satisfactory for a few days to a few weeks, however long-term exposure to aggressive energy restriction will likely pose potential health risks such as deep fatigue and impaired recovery.

-On the right (Bar 3), the athlete has the same high energy intake as Bar 2 but increases their training load.
+On the right (Bar 3), the athlete has the same high energy intake as Bar 2 but increases their training load further.
 This results in low energy availability, potentially causing a decrease in performance, stunted training adaptation and increased risk of injury and illness.
-The low energy availability negates the efforts of increasing the training load.
-To prevent this, 1 of 2 things must happen.
-Training load must be reduced, or energy intake must be increased further.
+The low energy availability negates the efforts of increasing the training load as the energy isn’t available to fuel the training adaptation process post exercise.
+To prevent this, one of two things must happen – either training load must be reduced, or energy intake must be increased further.

 Symptoms of RED-S